CLARIAH/vocabulary-recommender/README.md

 1. Run `yarn` to install the dependencies.
 2. Run `yarn build` to generate the JavaScript code.
 3. Run `yarn recommend` to run the JavaScript code.
-Run `yarn recommend help` to see which arguments can be specified.
+Run `yarn recommend --help` to see which arguments can be specified.